 You’ll be adding about 3 to 3 ½ cups in total, but to make things easier, I did this in small batches.
 I recommend that you do the same.

 Start by adding 1 cup of cornstarch and stirring it in with a spoon.
-The colour will get a lot lighter, so feel free to add more food colouring if you want your chia slime to look really vibrant—it should still be fairly easy to incorporate at this stage, but it will be a lot more difficult to add in later on.
+The color will get a lot lighter, so feel free to add more food coloring if you want your chia slime to look really vibrant—it should still be fairly easy to incorporate at this stage, but it will be a lot more difficult to add in later on.

 When the first cup of cornstarch has been fully incorporated, add a second cup of cornstarch and stir that in as well.
 You should be able to keep using a spoon, but it will be more difficult.
 (Warning: This step can get a little messy, so make sure you’re prepared for that.)